 Innocent Obi was afraid of heights but he still wanted to take the Blue Bus to the top of the world.
 With Annalisa Iadicicco and Sara Galassini steering the ship, however, Innocent knew he had nothing to be worried about.
 “Three, two, one…LIFT OFF!”
 Innocent shouted.
 “Be careful guys, we are going high up.”

-Innocent, an Art Consultant based at ArTech at the Howie Stone Adult Day Center, was one of many who let his imagination take him to another world as part of “Be (Y)Our Own Hero,” a collaboration between artists and staff members from AHRC New York City and the Blue Bus Project, a cultural initiative that seeks to bring art to underserved communities.
+Innocent, an Art Consultant based at ArTech at the Howie Stone Day Services, was one of many who let his imagination take him to another world as part of “Be (Y)Our Own Hero,” a collaboration between artists and staff members from AHRC New York City and the Blue Bus Project, a cultural initiative that seeks to bring art to underserved communities.
 The two organizations were awarded a Neighborhood Grant from the Citizens Committee for New York City to undertake this project.
 The final session was held on Wednesday, September 26, 2018.

 Heroes Among Us

 Annalisa founded the Blue Bus Project in 2016.
 It has previously provided art workshops in communities all over New York City, including Harlem, Williamsburg, and Rockaway Beach.
 “This was our first collaboration with people with disabilities,” Annalisa said.

 “This was created so that we could explore a specific theme–the theme of the hero,” Sara said.
 “We explored what we think of when we hear that word and our own qualities that we can get from that word.”